-If any electronic tags are required for «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement serving a portion of «Customer Name»’s load located outside the BPA Balancing Authority Area, then BPA shall be responsible for creating such electronic tags.
+If any E-Tags are required for «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement serving a portion of «Customer Name»’s load located outside the BPA Balancing Authority Area, then BPA shall create such E-Tags.

-For any portion of «Customer Name»’s load located outside the BPA Balancing Authority Area, scheduling and electronic tagging shall be performed in accordance with section 6 of this exhibit.
+For any portion of «Customer Name»’s load located outside the BPA Balancing Authority Area, scheduling and E-Tagging shall be performed in accordance with section 6 of this exhibit.

-End Option 2 for partial Transfer Service customers with PTP
+End Option 2

-Option 3: Include for customers that are entirely served by Transfer Service.
+Option 3: Include for customers that are exclusively served by Transfer Service.

-«Customer Name» shall be responsible for creating electronic tags for the portion of «Customer Name»’s Slice Output Energy that is not applied to «Customer Name»’s load from the Scheduling Points of Receipt to its ultimate destination. «Customer Name» agrees to provide copies of such electronic tags to Power Services consistent with the requirements of this exhibit.
+1.2 «Customer Name» shall create E-Tags for the portion of «Customer Name»’s SOER that is not applied to «Customer Name»’s load. «Customer Name» shall provide copies of such E-Tags to Power Services consistent with the requirements of this exhibit.

-«Customer Name» shall be responsible for scheduling the portion of «Customer Name»’s Slice Output Energy that is applied to «Customer Name»’s load consistent with section 2.2 below and using the Integrated Scheduling Allocation After-the-Fact Calculation (ISAAC) Portal, or its successor.
-BPA shall be responsible for creating electronic tags associated with «Customer Name»’s Slice Output Energy that is applied to «Customer Name»’s load.
+«Customer Name» shall schedule the portion of «Customer Name»’s SOER that is applied to «Customer Name»’s load consistent with section 2.2 below and use the Integrated Scheduling Allocation After-the-Fact Calculation (ISAAC) Portal, or its successor.
+BPA shall create E-Tags associated with «Customer Name»’s SOER that is applied to «Customer Name»’s load.

-If any electronic tags are required for «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement, then BPA shall be responsible for creating such electronic tags.
+If any E-Tags are required for «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts purchased under this Agreement, then BPA shall create such E-Tags.

-In addition, scheduling and electronic tagging shall be performed in accordance with section 6 of this exhibit.
+In addition, scheduling and E-Tagging shall be performed in accordance with section 6 of this exhibit.

-End Option 3 for full Transfer Service customers
+End Option 3

 2. COORDINATION REQUIREMENTS

-2.1 Hourly Tier 1 and Tier 2 Block Amounts(08/15/11 Version)
+2.1 Hourly Tier 1 and Tier 2 Block Amounts

-Consistent with section 4 of the body of the Agreement and sections 1.3 and 2.5 of Exhibit C, BPA shall determine «Customer Name»’s hourly Tier 1 Block Amounts and Tier 2 Block Amounts for all hours of the upcoming Fiscal Year and shall provide «Customer Name» with such amounts at least five Business Days prior to October 1 of each Fiscal Year.
+Consistent with section 4 of the body of the Agreement and sections 1.3 and 2.9 of Exhibit C, BPA shall determine «Customer Name»’s hourly Tier 1 Block Amounts and Tier 2 Block Amounts for all hours of the upcoming Fiscal Year and shall provide «Customer Name» with such amounts at least five Business Days prior to October 1 of each Fiscal Year.

-2.2 Prescheduling(09/17/12 Version)
+2.2 Prescheduling

-Except as otherwise stated in section 6 below, all preschedule electronic tags are due to Power Services in accordance with the parameters specified in section 4.3 of this exhibit.
+Except as otherwise stated in section 6 below, all preschedule E-Tags are due to Power Services in accordance with the parameters specified in sections 3.3.4 and 4.3 of this exhibit.

 Option 1: Include the following for customers that partially served by Transfer Service customers (PTP or NT).

-2.3 Real-Time Scheduling(09/17/12 Version)
+2.3 Real-Time Scheduling

-«Customer Name» shall have the right to submit new or modified electronic tags associated with a change to scheduled deliveries of Slice Output Energy in real-time in accordance with the parameters specified in section 4 of this exhibit.
+«Customer Name» shall have the right to submit new or modified E-Tags associated with a change to scheduled deliveries of SOER in real-time in accordance with the parameters specified in section 4 of this exhibit.

 End Option 1

-Option 2: Include the following for customers that are entirely served by Transfer Service
+Option 2: Include the following for customers that are exclusively served by Transfer Service

-2.3 Real-Time Scheduling(09/17/12 Version)
+2.3 Real-Time Scheduling

-«Customer Name» shall coordinate any real-time changes to scheduled deliveries to load served by federal power consistent with section 6.2 of this exhibit.
+«Customer Name» shall coordinate any real-time changes to scheduled deliveries to load served by BPA-provided power consistent with section 6.2 of this exhibit.

 End Option 2